meows4h/meows4h/README.md

 - FFXIV endgame and ultimate raider
 - design and video editing, usually online content for fun or guides for people to follow along to
 - photography, typically taking portraits or nature landscape photos
-- drawing, interior space sketching
+- drawing & sketching, cartoon and interior spaces
-- i competed in destiny 2 world first raid races, in which i have placed 29th in the world in lightfall, as well as top 500 in a couple others
+- i competed in destiny 2 world first raid races, in which i have placed 29th in the world in Root of Nightmares, 56th in Epic Desert Perpetual as well as top 500 in a couple others

 ![ffxiv screenshot of my character](./assets/meows.png)